 Young people at Loddon will experience day to day life at a very early cognitive level while experiencing the emotions and feelings typical of someone of their chronological age.
-While upholding each young person's right to express their sexuality in private, it is important to recognise the very real challenges associated with developing an understanding of sex and relationships experienced by young people in the School.
+While upholding each young person's right to express their sexuality in private, it is important to recognise the very real challenges associated with developing an understanding of sex and relationships experienced by young people in the school.
 The subject must always be approached with sensitivity.

-Education in this area will focus on body awareness, (understanding the need to keep parts of the body covered and tolerance of wearing clothing to maintain one's dignity), appropriate touch including appropriate greetings, and the need for privacy.
+Education in this area will focus on body awareness, understanding the need to keep parts of the body covered and tolerance of wearing clothing to maintain one's dignity, appropriate touch including appropriate greetings, and the need for privacy.

 Staff may sensitively redirect young people to their bedroom, remodel inappropriate physical contact into a more positive gesture or offer clothing or blanket to maintain dignity.
-All staff are expected to adhere to the Staff Dress Code which ensures that pupils are not put at risk by being given mixed messages.
+All staff are expected to adhere to the Dress Code policy and Staff Code of Conduct which supports the children's understanding of positive appropriate relationships and behaviour.